 CloudTec isn't so cloud-like after all.

 While On markets the hollow CloudTec pods as cloud-like, in practice, having less foam underfoot means there's simply less material to absorb impact.
 It can feel quite plush at first under lighter forces, but once the small holes are fully compressed, the midsole tends to firm up quickly and can even bottom out.
-At least, the higher-end models that don't feature the full hollow CloudTec design generally don't have the same behavior.
+At least, the higher-end models that don't feature the full hollow CloudTec design don't have the same behavior.

 -